SimonPar/ProgrammingAssignment4/README.md

 # Introduction
-## The script run_analysis.Rperforms the 5 steps described in the course project's definition.
+The script run_analysis.R performs the 5 steps described in the course project's definition.

-## * Merges the training and the test sets to create one data set.
+* Merges the training and the test sets to create one data set.
-## * Extracts only the measurements on the mean and standard deviation for each measurement.
+* Extracts only the measurements on the mean and standard deviation for each measurement.
-## * Uses descriptive activity names to name the activities in the data set
+* Uses descriptive activity names to name the activities in the data set
-## * Appropriately labels the data set with descriptive variable names.
+* Appropriately labels the data set with descriptive variable names.
-## * From the data set in step 4, creates a second tidy data set with the average of each variable for each activity and subject.
+* From the data set in step 4, creates a second tidy data set with the average of each variable for each activity and subject.